The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 -

-This comfortable Austrian Nightjet sleeper train has two air-conditioned Comfortline sleeping-cars with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
+This comfortable Austrian Nightjet sleeper train has an air-conditioned Comfortline sleeping-car with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There are toilets & a shower at the end of the corridor for passengers in the regular sleepers.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
 The train has couchette cars with 4 & 6 berth compartments, and ordinary seats.
 A light breakfast is included in sleepers & couchettes, served in your compartment.
 See the Nightjet page for a guide to on-board accommodation, travel tips, photos & video.

 The train travels along the famous Rhine Valley between Koblenz (23:46) and Mainz (00:39), so if you're still awake and your compartment happens to be on the left-hand side of the train, switch off the lights and watch the Rhine pass by, mountains, vineyards, castles & the legendary Lorelei Rock lit by moonlight.
 Wonderful!